Help Center Home

 Image 1 is 250 pixels wide by 220 pixels tall.
 At its current JPG compression quality (see the next step for explanation), the file size is 23k.
 Image 2 is the same image shrunk down 50% (125 x 110), and at the same compression quality, it is nearly three times smaller (8k).

-Each program may handle resizing images slightly differently.
-You can refer to your product's documentation for help.
+Each program handles resizing images slightly differently.
+You should check your product's documentation for help.

 C. Compressing Images

-One way to lower the file size of an image is to make the image physically smaller.
-Another method is to use JPG compression to lower the quality of an image, which reduces the file size.
+While shrinking the size of an image is one way to lower its file size another is to use JPG compression to lower the quality of an image, reducing the file size.

 Take, for example, the following images: